The age of consent in the United States ranges from 16 to 18 years.

 Consequences of Not Respecting the Age of Consent in the United States

 Charges for violating age of consent laws can range from a relatively minor misdemeanor to statutory rape and registration as a sex offender, which is considered the legal equivalent of rape and charged as such.
 As with any other aspect of the law, charges vary by region.
 The age of the offender, the age of the victim, the context of the sexual activity, and what sexual acts were performed can seriously affect the offender’s punishment.
-In some places, legal defenses can be used to combat prosecution, such as a reasonable lack of knowledge about the age of the victim.
+In some places, legal defenses can be used to combat prosecution, such as a reasonable lack of knowledge regarding the age of the victim.
 However, these defenses are not available in all areas.

 What is Child Abuse in the United States?